Yankees vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Alex Verdugo has 66 hits with 19 doubles, two triples, five home runs and 25 walks.
-He has driven in 24 runs with three stolen bases.
+- Rafael Devers has put up 59 hits with 16 doubles, 14 home runs and 17 walks.
+He has driven in 51 runs.

 |Opponent